PRESFIL/zctl/README.md

 ### Contribution
 PRs are always welcome.
-If you want to contact me directly feel free to shoot me an email at nate@nate.to
+If you want to contact me directly feel free to shoot me an email.

 ### Disclaimer